-The financial information set out below has been derived from the audited consolidated financial statements of the Bank as at, and for the years ended on 31 December 2020 and 31 December 2021 and the unaudited and un-reviewed consolidated financial statements of the Bank as at, and for the three month period ended on, 31 March 2022.
+The financial information set out below has been derived from the audited consolidated financial statements of the Bank as at, and for the years ended on 31 December 2021 and 31 December 2022 and the unaudited and un-reviewed consolidated financial statements of the Bank as at, and for the three month period ended on, 31 March 2023.
 The consolidated financial statements of the Bank were prepared in accordance with IFRS, as endorsed by the European Union.
-Such financial information should be read together with, and is qualified in its entirety by reference to, the Bank's annual reports and audited financial statements as at, and for the years ended on, 31 December 2020 and 31 December 2021 and the unaudited and un-reviewed interim report and financial statements as at, and for the three month period ended on 31 March 2022.
-The financial statements for the year ended on 31 December 2020 have been approved by the General Meeting of Shareholders on 20 May 2021 and the financial statements for the year ended on 31 December 2021 have been approved by the General Meeting of Shareholders on 4 May 2022.
+Such financial information should be read together with, and is qualified in its entirety by reference to, the Bank's annual reports and audited financial statements as at, and for the years ended on, 31 December 2021 and 31 December 2022 and the unaudited and un-reviewed interim report and financial statements as at, and for the three month period ended on 31 March 2023.
+The financial statements for the year ended on 31 December 2021 have been approved by the General Meeting of Shareholders on 4 May 2022 and the financial statements for the year ended on 31 December 2022 will be subject to the approval of the General Meeting of Shareholders to be held on 24 May 2023.

-Consolidated Income Statements for the years ended 31 December 2021 and 2020

-(Audited) (Amounts expressed in thousands of EUR)
+Consolidated Income Statements for the years ended 31 December 2022 and 2021 (Audited) (Amounts expressed in thousands of EUR)